kermitt2/biblio-glutton/Readme.md

 While GROBID is not required for running biblio-glutton, in particular if it is used only for bibliographical look-up, it is recommended for performing bibliographical record matching.

+### Windows users

+When you clone the repo, remember to add --config core.autocrlf=input to the git command otherwise you'll have strange errors during docker-compose up phase, so it will be:

+git clone https://github.com/kermitt2/biblio-glutton.git --config core.autocrlf=input

 ### Running with Docker